EternityForest/KaithemAutomation/help.md

 The sugessted pattern for dealing with these is to use [attach()](#widgetattach) to set a callback, then use a line like "if 'pushed' in value:" to detect button presses.
 Directly reading the value is not reccomended.

-Mobile devices may not be able to register press-and-hold, but should handle normall presses correctly.
+Mobile devices may not be able to register press-and-hold, but should handle normal presses correctly.

 render() takes a **required** first argument content which is is usually a short string such as "submit" which will appear as the contents of the HTML button. render() also takes the optional keyword element type.
 If type is "trigger", it will render as a larger button that is disabled by default, with a smaller arm/disarm button above it, that one must use in order to enable the button.
 However, as far as the server knows, it acts as a normal button.
 Good for things you don't want to press accidentally.